AndreaRussoAgid/Multilayer_FRCCS_2023/README.md

 # Multilayer_FRCCS_2023
-Multilayer network with different nodes and edges
+Multilayer network with different nodes and edges:

 These are some examples of multilayer network creation, starting with the choice of how many words to take, in relation to the Database.
 We chose 300 words per layer because it is a good balance between understanding the text-topic and the technical limit of gefi and the layers for its observation.